 She joined the Rice teaching faculty in 2012 to transform how General Chemistry is taught by developing an inquiry-based learning model known as the Student-Centered Active Learning at Rice (SCAL@R) method.
 With her colleagues, Tran studies how the SCAL@R method impacts student learning.
 Tran also teaches the Chemistry of Cooking, which is taught in collaboration with Rice Dining staff and Houston-area chefs.
 In recognition of her teaching excellence, Tran was named a Faculty Fellow of the Center for Teaching Excellence (2018-current) and is the recipient a Teaching Innovation Fund (2018), the Brown Foundation Teaching Grant (2014, 2019, 2023), and the George R. Brown Award for Superior Teaching (2019, 2021).

 In 2019, Tran joined the Institute of Biosciences and Bioengineering (IBB).
-She currently oversees the operations and development of the its various graduate educational programs, which include the Systems, Synthetics, and Physical Biology (SSPB) Ph.D.
-Program, as well as the NSF Research Traineeship (NRT) Program, which trains graduate students to become future leaders of team-based interdisciplinary research in the field of bioelectronics.
+As Executive Director, Tran leads the IBB team and oversees all administrative and academic processes that support its various programs, which include the Systems, Synthetics, and Physical Biology (SSPB) Ph.D.
+Program and the Bioelectronics NSF Research Traineeship (NRT) Program.
+She also develops and executes strategic initiatives in accordance with the mission and vision of the institute.

-Tran spends much of her time supporting undergraduate student life at Rice.
-She formerly served as a Faculty Resident Associate at Sid Richardson College (2018-2020) and is currently a Divisional Advisor for the School of Natural Sciences (2015-present), a major advisor for the Department of Chemistry (2013-present), a member of several university academic committees, and a faculty sponsor to multiple student organizations and student-taught courses.
+Tran also spends much of her time supporting undergraduate student life at Rice.
+She formerly served as a Faculty Resident Associate at Sid Richardson College (2018-2020) and is currently a Divisional Advisor for the School of Natural Sciences (2015-present), a member of several university committees, and a faculty sponsor to multiple student organizations and student-taught courses.

 Department of Chemistry (CHEM) | General Chemistry I (CHEM 121), General Chemistry II (CHEM 122), Chemistry of Cooking (CHEM 178), Undergraduate Teaching Practicum (CHEM 280), Research for Undergraduates (CHEM 391, 491, 492, 493)